Potion/Cinder-poScene/README.md

 + Rendering to FBO/Texture for post-processing or caching
 + Smart-pointer based syntax with TypeDefs for built-in classes
 + Simple inheritance for custom nodes: just define update(),draw() and getBounds()

+<a name="scenegraph"></a>
+## What is a Scene Graph

+[Wikipedia](http://en.wikipedia.org/wiki/Scene_graph) is probably the best place for a definition that is far more succinct than we can offer.

+> A scene graph is a collection of nodes in a graph or tree structure.
+A tree node (in the overall tree structure of the scene graph) may have many children but often only a single parent, with the effect of a parent applied to all its child nodes; an operation performed on a group automatically propagates its effect to all of its members.
+In many programs, associating a geometrical transformation matrix (see also transformation and matrix) at each group level and concatenating such matrices together is an efficient and natural way to process such operations.
+A common feature, for instance, is the ability to group related shapes/objects into a compound object that can then be moved, transformed, selected, etc. as easily as a single object.

 ## Usage